 Having bad credit or no credit at all can present a major obstacle to leasing a vehicle.
 But there are other options for you to get behind the wheel of a new car — even with less than perfect credit history.
 You can get back on the road by agreeing to a larger down payment, getting a co-signer or taking over another lease.

 The effect of credit on leasing

-Options for getting a lease with no credit
+3 options for getting a lease with no credit

-A bigger down payment
+1. A bigger down payment

-Get a co-signer
+2. Get a co-signer

-A qualified co-signer, who must have good credit, takes on the responsibility of paying the lease if you can’t.
-Also, understand that skipping payments can cause trouble for your co-signer.
+Another option for getting a lease with no credit includes getting a co-signer.
+A qualified co-signer, who must have good to excellent credit, takes on the responsibility of paying the lease if you can’t.
+The addition of a co-signer gives assurance to the lender that the loan will be paid regardless of your payment history — or lack thereof.
+Keep in mind that skipping payments can cause trouble for your co-signer along with yourself.

-Take over another lease
+3. Take over another lease